 I beseechyou therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 2 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.

-When Jesus spoke about taking up your cross and following Him, He was talking about you dying to self and finding your identity in Him.
+When Jesus spoke about taking up our cross and following Him, He was talking about us dying to self and finding our identity in Him.
 When we lay ourselves and our agenda aside, we are presenting ourselves as a sacrifice to the Lord.
-It is living and it is holy.
+It is living, and it is holy.
 It is living because there is no physical death during the process.
 It is holy because it is you laying yourself at His feet to be set apart for His service.
 Paul says that it is the reasonable thing to do.
 And then, as a benefit of that sacrifice of self, we will find that we take on the form of Jesus more and more.
 We become shaped like Him rather than shaped like the world.
 Paul says this happens when we don’t conform to the world and its thinking, but we let our minds be transformed into something much more beneficial to our souls.
 We take on the mind of Christ.
 “16 “For who has known the mind of the Lord that he should instruct him?”
 But we have Christ’s mind.”
-(1 Corinthians 2:16 WEB)
+(1 Corinthians 2:16)